shellspec/shellspec/README.md

 #### %data

-See `Parameters`
+See `Parameters`.

 ### Mock and Stub

-Currentry, shellspec is not provide any special function for mocking / stubbing.
+Currently, shellspec does not provide any special function for mocking / stubbing.
-But redefine shell function can override existing shell function or external command.
-It can use as mocking / stubbing.
+But redefining a shell function can override existing shell function or external command.
+It can be used for mocking / stubbing.

-Remember to `Describe`, `Context`, `It`, `Example`, `Specify` block running in subshell.
-When going out of the block restore redefined function.
+Remember that `Describe`, `Context`, `It`, `Example`, `Specify` blocks run in a subshell.
+When going out of the block, redefined functions are restored.

 ```sh
 Describe 'mock stub sample'